All pages

 • Upload employee metadata from your HRIS as a source of identity for Lifecycle Management workflows

-CSV import enables modeling identity and permissions metadata for any application not natively supported by Veza, with support for:
+CSV import enables modeling identity and permissions metadata for any application not natively supported by Veza, with flexible column mapping, custom properties, and support for multiple data formats.

 Adding a CSV Integration